MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-V-Commission-Collection-Advanced-Telecommunications-Capability-Data-Local-Exchange-Competition-Data/section-1.7008.md

 (c) Based on the most recent Digital Opportunity Data Collection information collected from providers, the Commission shall update the maps created in paragraph (a) of this section at least biannually using the data collected from providers.

-(d)(1) The Commission shall develop a process through which it can collect verified data for use in the coverage maps from:
+(d)(1) The Commission shall collect verified data for use in the coverage maps from:

 (i) State, local, and Tribal entities primarily responsible for mapping or tracking broadband internet access service coverage in their areas;